Methodology Series — Part 2 of 6

 Exponentially increases severe joint impact during steep 1,500m+ descents.

-* Our physiological risk multipliers are derived from peer-reviewed sports physiology research.
+* Our physiological risk multipliers are research-informed, inspired by peer-reviewed sports physiology research.
 For example, the effect of high BMI on load-bearing biomechanics during descents is documented in PMID: 15986358, and the suppression of VO2 Max by smoking is documented in PMID: 15260039.

 The Confidence Engine